openebs-archive/cstor-operators/docs/quick.md

     pvc-52d88903-0518-11ea-b887-42010a80006c2    5Gi        Bound     60s
     ```

-    Verify volume and its replicas are `Healthy` state
+    Verify volume and its replicas are in `Healthy` state.

     ```bash
     $ kubectl get cstorvolume -n openebs